-With a proportion of around 33 per cent of primary energy consumption, crude oil is the most important fuel world-wide, and will also remain so in the foreseeable future.
+With a share of around 33 % in primary energy consumption, crude oil is the most important source of energy globally, a position it is likely to keep in the foreseeable future.

 BGR gathers and evaluates all of the accessible information on the global distribution and availability of crude oil.